enfuse/kafka-connect-demo/docs/install-connector.md

 # How to Install and Run a Custom Connector

 The Confluent Kafka Connect Server comes with binaries that allow you to start a connector in [standalone or distributed mode](https://docs.confluent.io/current/connect/userguide.html#standalone-vs-distributed).
-For testing and development purposes, let's install a standalone connector.
+For testing and development purposes, you can install a standalone connector, but in production it is recommended to run in distributed mode.
 These instructions assume you already have Kafka and Kafka Connect clusters running in GKE.

-### Standalone mode
+## Standalone mode

 1. Under this project's `/config` directory, you will find sample [randomlong-connect-standalone.properties](../connector/config/randomlong-connect-standalone.properties) and [randomlong-connector.properties](../connector/config/randomlong-connector.properties) files.
 First `cd` into the root of this project.